10 Best No-Code Web Scrapers for Effortless Data Extraction in 2025

 When it comes to completely free no-code scarpers, we’d highly recommend approaching them with caution.
 There are a number of risks associated with the use of free tools, such as data ownership, data reliability, stability, uptime, privacy, and security.

 However, there are some reliable free web scrapers on the market, which we cover in our blog.
+You can also explore top-rated tools and providers in our roundup of the best web scraping companies in 2025.

 Not necessarily.
 If we're talking about well-established targets, you'll certainly be able to find a no-code scraping tool to extract data.
 For more complex targets, you'll either have to get some managed data services or build your own web scraper, although many modern no-code web scrapers are catching up to date with the latest website developments.